turingschool/launch-curriculum/module6/interviews/questions-4545.md

 * Describe the 4 Pillars of OOP
 * What is HTTP and give a brief definition?
 * Explain Routing in .NET Core MVC?
-* What happens if the implmented interfaces have conflicting method names?
+* What happens if implemented interfaces have conflicting method names?
 For example, what would happen if class A implements from IB and IC, and each class has a method `DoThing()`.
 * What is an enum in C#?
 * Difference between the Equality Operator (==) and Equals() Method in C#
 * Describe your background.
 How did you get to where you are now?
 Why coding?